 Lyman Beecher was one of the most famous Presbyterian preachers of the 1800s.
 Early in his ministry, he once exchanged pulpits for a Sunday with the pastor of a small country church.
 It was in the middle of winter, with snow piled up along the road, and it was all that Beecher could do to maneuver his horse through the drifts and get to the church.

 Once he arrived he found that he was the only one in attendance that morning.
-This left him with a dilemma, and so he went to the pulpit and began to pray silently.
-Finally one man entered the church and Beecher proceeded to preach an impassioned, fervent message to him.
-At the sermon’s close, Beecher hurried down to greet the lone worshiper, but the man made his way out the door before Beecher could approach him.
+Not knowing exactly what to do about the situation, he went into the pulpit and began to pray silently.
+Finally, one man entered the church and Beecher proceeded to preach an impassioned, fervent message to him.
+At the sermon’s close, Beecher hurried down from the pulpit to greet the lone worshiper, but the man made his way out the door before Beecher could approach him.

-Well, twenty years passed and one day Beecher was boarding a train when a pleasant-looking gentleman approached him and asked, “Do you remember me, Dr. Beecher?”
+Twenty years passed, and one day, as Beecher was boarding a train, a pleasant looking gentleman approached him and asked, “Do you remember me, Dr. Beecher?”
 Beecher answered, “I don’t believe I do.”
 “Why, we once spent an hour together in a storm!” said the man.
 “I don’t recall it,” said Beecher, “where was it?”
 The man asked, “Do you remember preaching in a small country church to an audience of one man twenty years ago?”
 Beecher smiled and said, “Yes sir I do, and if you are the man, I’ve been wanting to see you ever since.”
 “I am the man,” said the fellow, “and the sermon you preached that Sunday morning led to my salvation, made a minister of me, and yonder is my church!
 And the converts from that sermon, sir, are all over Ohio!”

-Be faithful in whatever your Christian duty is today, no matter how small or seemingly inconsequential.
+Christian, be faithful in whatever your duty is today, no matter how small or seemingly inconsequential.
 You just never know how God might use it.
 Even if you don’t see any immediate results, the results might very well crop up long after you have left the scene.